 You don’t have to do all of your upper cabinets, of course.
 The most common option is to select a pair that flank your range hood or your kitchen window.
 You’ll have to make the inside contents of those cabinets visually appealing, but this is easy to achieve with a nice set of dishes or some decorative bowls or vases.

-We featured this lovely San Antonio kitchen below in a separate post about the iconic banana-leaf wallpaper we installed, but it illustrates the point.
+We featured this fabulous San Antonio kitchen below in a separate post about the iconic banana-leaf wallpaper we installed, but it illustrates the point.
 You’d be amazed how even just two glass-fronted doors will break up the monotony of a solid row of upper cabinets!

 You don’t have to use standard clear glass, if you prefer something else.
 There are some beautiful glass options, that can make your home feel more modern or more farmhouse or more traditional, depending on what you choose.
 There’s reeded glass, seedy glass, acid-etched glass . . .
 Look at some options on this glass company’s website here.